idsia-robotics/nanorobotics/index.md

 # Publications

-## Self-Supervised Learning of Visual Robot Localization Using LED State Prediction as a Pretext Task
+## Self-supervised Learning of Visual Robot Localization Using LED State Prediction as a Pretext Task
 M. Nava, N. Carlotti, L. Crupi, D. Palossi, and A. Giusti<br/>
 _in IEEE Robotics and Automation Letters (RA-L), 2024_